lockys/lockys/README.md

 ```
 A software developer from Taiwan
 , currently a front-end developer @ DBS Bank(星展銀行)
-, was formerly a fullstack engineer @ Garmin Connect
+, was formerly a back-end developer @ Garmin Connect
 , writes JavaScript
 , loves front end stuffs
 ```